Long-Term Care Ombudsman: 800-640-4661

 • Have reliable transportation

-• Enjoy getting to know people and helping others.
+• Enjoy meeting and helping others

-Can you do the following?
+Can you do all the following?

-• Attend a 36-hour initial training?
+• Attend a 36-hour initial training

-• Attend 18 hours of training annually?
+• Attend 18 hours of training annually

-• Commit up to 20 hours of volunteer time each month?
+• Commit up to 20 hours of volunteer time each month

 For more information call the Ombudsman office at 800-640-4661 or send us an email.